awsdocs/amazon-opensearch-service-developer-guide/doc_source/auto-tune.md

 As Auto\-Tune gathers and analyzes performance metrics for your domain, you can view its recommendations in the OpenSearch Service console on the **Notifications** page\.

-Auto\-Tune is available in commercial Regions on domains running any OpenSearch version, or Elasticsearch 6\.7 or later, with a [supported instance type](supported-instance-types.md)\.
+Auto\-Tune is available in commercial AWS Regions on domains running any OpenSearch version, or Elasticsearch 6\.7 or later, with a [supported instance type](supported-instance-types.md)\.

 ## Types of changes<a name="auto-tune-types"></a>